 If you don’t quite get the message from this video playlist, and especially 4 Non Blondes, right up front, maybe you can “feel it.”
-These girls do some very seriously good indie/alternative rock, but (sorry) dears, ich kann kein anders tun (as Martin Luther said), despite the fact that currently this video playlist is right at the top of my favorites: I mean, some diabolically crazy sense of humor is demanding of me here to tell the best blonde joke I could find on the net.
+These girls do some very seriously good indie/alternative rock, but (sorry) dears, ich kann kein anders tun (as Martin Luther said), despite the fact that currently this video playlist is right at the top of my favorites: Regretfully, some diabolically crazy sense of humor is demanding of me here to tell the best blonde joke I could find on the net.
 And so without further alibis, the best blond joke ever goes like this:

-A blind man enters a bar and finds his way to a barstool.
+A blind man enters a bar and finds his way to a bar stool.
 After ordering a drink, and sitting there for a while, the blind guy yells to the bartender, “Hey, you wanna hear a blonde joke?”
-The bar immediately becomes absolutely quiet.
-In a husky, deep voice,the woman next to the blind guy says, “Before you tell that joke, you should know something.
+The bar immediately becomes deathly silent.
+In a husky, deep voice,the woman next to the blind guy says, “Before you tell that joke, mister, you should know something.
 The bartender is blonde, the bouncer is blonde and I’m a 6′ tall, 200 pound blonde with a black belt in karate.
 What’s more, the fella sitting next to me is blonde and he’s a weightlifter.
 The woman to your right is a blonde, and she’s a pro wrestler.
 Think about it seriously, mister.
 You still wanna tell that blonde joke?”
 The blind guy says, “Nah, not if I’m gonna have to explain it five times.”

 OK, back to the music here: The overall psychological effect to me of 4 Non Blondes “What’s Up” is hard to put into words but for me it is immediate and strong.
-The feeling is the same sort as I used to get when I was more liberal and more of a dissident: it is the same sort of wish that we could build a more caring, sharing and equal society, which, correctly understanding the political nature of the times, I realize very likely this just isn’t possible right now, but maybe in a hundered or two hundred years…. if it isn’t too late for mankind.
+The feeling is the same sort as I used to get when I was more liberal and more of a dissident: it is the same sort of wish that we could build a more caring, sharing and equal society, which, correctly understanding the political nature of the times, I realize very likely this just isn’t possible right now, but maybe in a hundred or two hundred years…. if it isn’t too late for mankind.
 It’s not rocket science, people: too many people, too few resources, so we have to share more of the resources intelligently, to minimize suffering.